olamideetimiri/jpe-tech-task/README.md

 I have sent you:

-* a link to your forked repository
+* a link to my forked repository
 * a short README describing:

-  * how you ran the application
+  * how I ran the application
-  * any issues or improvements you identified
+  * any issues or improvements I identified
-  * any changes you made and why
+  * any changes I made and why
-  * any additional improvements you would make with more time
+  * any additional improvements I would make with more time